Search Menu

 Cicadas live underground for most of their lives, where they drink from plant roots and develop into adults.
 They emerge from the ground to sing, mate, and lay eggs.
 The songs, sung mostly by males, can reach 100 decibels.
 Females lay fertilized eggs in the branches of plants, where they hatch and burrow underground.
 The adult cicadas die, and the world becomes a little bit quieter.

 The cicada cycle will last about 6 weeks, so those emerging in mid-May should be gone by late June, depending on the weather.
-Then the babies or nymphs will dig into the ground to suck tree roots for another 17 years.
+Then the babies or nymphs will dig into the ground to suck tree roots for another 17 years, although they are now emerging earlier than predicted in some locations.

 Of course, those tasty exoskeletons that adult cicadas shed will still be all over the ground.
 So you’ll need to be vigilant with your dog for a while longer.

-Bottom line: Preventing your dog from eating cicadas is the safest choice.
+Preventing your dog from eating cicadas is the safest choice.
 Get ahead of the game and teach the “leave it” command.
-And if you have a pup who likes to act like an anteater, you may need to be constant companions when he goes outside for a couple of months.
+And if you have a pup who likes to eat bugs, you’ll need to be a constant companion when they go outside.

 https://www.akc.org/wp-admin/admin-ajax.php